-For a second time in 2 years, we are delighted to share a very electrifying news: Godfrey Martin are back working at Electric Avenue, the iconic shopping area in Brixton referred to in Eddy Grant’s song ‘Electric Avenue’.
+For a second time in 2 years, we are delighted to share very electrifying news: Godfrey Martin is back working at Electric Avenue, the iconic shopping area in Brixton referred to in Eddy Grant’s song ‘Electric Avenue’.

 We have secured the Repairs and Improvements to the shop fronts and facades of two adjoining Victorian properties at 19-21 and 23, Electric Avenue London, SW9.